nxadm/rakudo-pkg/CONTRIBUTING.md

 # Contribute

-PRs or issues are always welcome!
+Issues (bugs and ideas) and PRs are always welcome!

 If your favorite distribution is not yet supported, you can add it yourself:
 - start from an existing and possibly related Dockerfile in the docker